wolfgangasdf/iqp-book/sp-clebschgordan.md

 # Angular momentum coupling

 <!-- G 4.4.3 -->
-In this section we investigate what happens if two angular momenta couple, for instance of two electrons - we will find that contrary to the classical case which is rather boring, quantum angular momenta couple in a very peculiar way!
+In this section we investigate what happens if two angular momenta couple quantum-mechanically, for instance of two electrons - we will find that contrary to the classical case which is rather boring, quantum angular momenta couple in a very peculiar way!

 ## Coupling of two angular momenta